ingrid-liu/Twitter-Clone/README.md

 # Twitter Clone
 This is a repo for a web dev course.
-It creates a Twitter Clone in JavaScript with ReactJs/NodeJs and MongoDB/Mongoose, etc.
+It creates a Twitter Clone in JavaScript with ReactJs/NodeJs and MongoDB, etc.

 ### `Explore Screen`